roadrunner-php/psr-logger/README.md

 ## Context Handling

 The logger supports structured logging with context arrays.
-When context data is provided, it's passed through to the underlying RoadRunner logger, which can handle complex data structures including:
+Context data is processed by a context processor before being passed to the underlying RoadRunner logger.

+### Default Context Processor

+By default, `RpcLogger` uses `DefaultProcessor` which can handle:

 - Scalar values (string, int, float, bool)
 - Arrays and nested arrays
+- Resources (converted to resource type description)
-- Objects that implement `\Stringable`
+- Objects via built-in object processors:
+  - **DateTimeProcessor**: Converts `\DateTimeInterface` objects to ISO 8601 format (ATOM)
+  - **StringableProcessor**: Converts `\Stringable` objects to their string representation
+  - **ThrowableProcessor**: Converts exceptions/errors to structured arrays with class, message, code, file, line, and trace
-- DateTime objects and exceptions (TODO)
+  - **FallbackProcessor**: Converts any other objects to arrays with class name and public properties

 ```php
 $logger->info('Order processed', [